chamilo/chamilo-lms/README.md

 yarn run encore dev
 chmod -R 777 .
 ~~~~

-Note: on Ubuntu Groovy, the `yarn` package has been replaced by `yarnpkg`.
-In this case, replace `yarn` by `yarnpkg` in all commands above (make sure you compare both packages with `apt search yarn` to get the latest version).

 In your web server configuration, ensure you allow for the interpretation of .htaccess (`AllowOverride all` and `Require all granted`), and point the `DocumentRoot` to the `public/` subdirectory.